logzio/logz-docs/_source/logzio_collections/_docs-admin/contributing-to-docs.md

 ## Info boxes

-Info boxes come in these CSS classes: `note`, `warning`, `important`, `tip`, `read` CSS handles icon and heading styling, so contributors need to worry about only the class name and box content.
+Info boxes come in these CSS classes: `note`, `warning`, `important`, `tip`, `read` CSS handles heading styling, so contributors need to worry about only the class name and box content.

 ### Notes